 – Aircraft Fuel Tank Maintenance – Emergency Response Plans

 Quality Personnel, Personnel of the M.A.
 Subpart G organization involved in the management and review of the continuing airworthiness of applicable aircraft.
-Part 145, Personnel of the Part 145 approved maintenance organization required to plan, perform, supervise, inspect and certify the maintenance of aircraft and fuel system components of applicable aircraft.
-Staff employed in any aspect of Production Maintenance requiring a HF Refreshment to include Stores personnel.
+Part 145, Personnel of the Part 145 approved maintenance organization is required to plan, perform, supervise, inspect, and certify the maintenance of aircraft and fuel system components of applicable aircraft.
+Staff employed in any aspect of Production Maintenance requiring an HF Refreshment to include Stores personnel.

 A background in an aviation environment.
 Previously attended Human Factors and Fuel Tank Safety Training

-By the end of this course, delegates will be able to explore the implications of error, the organization’s safety culture, its procedures and safety policy and methods of communication.
-To re-familiarize delegates with the elements of fuel system safety issues including its language, history and practical considerations, finally to equip candidates in their everyday tasks to account for the challenges posed by the Fuel Tank System Safety issues.
+By the end of this course, delegates will be able to explore the implications of error, the organization’s safety culture, its procedures and safety policy, and methods of communication.
+To re-familiarize delegates with the elements of fuel system safety issues including its language, history, and practical considerations, and finally to equip candidates in their everyday tasks to account for the challenges posed by the Fuel Tank System Safety issues.

 What do People Say about Sofema Aviation Services Training?